rnmapbox/maps/README.md

 For more information, check out our [Getting Started](/docs/GettingStarted.md) section

 ## Run Project
-Before you run your project be sure you have completeded the Installation Guides for Android or iOS.
+Before you run your project be sure you have completed the Installation Guides for Android or iOS.

 ### Run iOS Simulator
 ```sh